TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/RichTextEditorsInTheTypo3Backend/Introduction/Index.rst

 |img-38| It is not within the scope of this chapter to describe how
 you set up a text field to use an RTE.
-As was discussed before, the quickest way is to add the key “defaultExtras” to the configuration of the column and add the string “richtext[]” as value:
+As was discussed before, the quickest way is to add the key "defaultExtras" to the configuration of the column and add the string "richtext[]" as value:

 ::